 Some of the critical predictive analytics models for political campaigns include:

-- The microtargeting model looks at demographics, voting history, and consumer behavior to identify potential voters.
+- To identify potential voters, the microtargeting model looks at demographics, voting history, and consumer behavior.

 - The get-out-the-vote model identifies people who are likely to vote but may need extra encouragement or motivation.